 Include your appointment policy on a pre-recorded phone message, your website, social media accounts, and on your door.

-Puracy strictly adheres to FDA rules and uses two of the only three FDA-approved ingredients for hand sanitizers: isopropyl alcohol and benzalkonium chloride (BAC).
-When used correctly, both of our hand sanitizers kill 99.9% of germs.
+Puracy strictly adheres to FDA rules and uses one of the only three FDA-approved ingredients for hand sanitizers: isopropyl alcohol.
+When used correctly, our hand sanitizer kills 99.9+% of germs.

 Encourage Proper Hand Sanitizing Technique